DeepChainBio/deepchain-apps/docs/source/documentation/deepchainapps.rst

 Special method in apps
 ----------------------
-Every apps inherit from the ``DeepChainApp`` class that provide some special method.
-This method are useful for loading extra files in your app.
+Every apps inherit from the ``DeepChainApp`` class that provides some special method.
+This method is useful for loading extra files in your app.

 * Use method ``get_checkpoint_path(__file__)`` to get the absolute path of the file in the ``checkpoint`` folder.